featured image of professor lizard for dirtbag brands discussing force versus friction lesson

 What is the difference between form closure vs friction UTV mirrors?

 Form closure vs friction UTV mirrors comes down to how the mirror stays in place.
 Friction-based designs rely on a single ball joint and clamping pressure, so heat and vibration slowly reduce friction until the arm droops.
 Form closure uses interlocking geometry and mechanical indexing to lock the arm in place.
-The Dirtbag Brands IronSight system uses form closure for the arm and a high compression captured ball only for fine angle adjustment.
+The The IronSight architecture uses form closure for the arm and a high compression captured ball only for fine angle adjustment.

 Why do some UTV mirrors droop after a few rides?

-Most mirror droop comes from single point friction designs.
-A large ball joint holds the entire mirror arm, and over time thermal expansion and vibration polishing reduce friction inside that joint.
+Most mirror droop comes from single-interface force-closure designs.
+The ball joint carries both structural and adjustment load, and over time thermal expansion and vibration polishing reduce friction inside that joint.
 Once the clamping force drops, gravity wins and the arm starts to slide.
 It usually shows up first on long washboard sections and hot days.

 How does the IronSight Hybrid Mechanical Architecture prevent mirror droop?